arturoromeroslc/e2e/README.md

 In the past, I have used Selenium for running end-to-end tests.
 Stability issues with that setup resulted led to my poor adoption.

+Test like end-to-end (E2E) tests, take more time to author, but give you much more confidence that the application will work as the user expects, since they replicate scenarios similar to how a user would use the application in real life.

-To make e2e (end-to-end) testing an essential part of the developer workflow and help deliver a quality experience to our customers, we will focus on a few key principles:
+To make E2E testing an essential part of the developer workflow and help deliver a quality experience to our customers, we will focus on a few key principles:

 ## Developer Experience